ainsleymcgrath/modern-day-revelations/content/revelations/brody.md

 occupation = "Higher Education Professional" portrait = "/v1589387732/11_Brody_dahh3l.jpg"
 status = "Excommunicated 2007"
-upbringing = "Member of The Church of Jesus Christ of Latter-Day Saints"
+upbringing = "The Church of Jesus Christ of Latter-Day Saints" weight = 4

 +++
 Knowing I was gay and knowing the people in church didn’t want me there, I still felt like I couldn’t give up Mormonism without condemning my soul forever.
 I tried to take my own life when I was fourteen because I felt my soul was not worth the cost of believing that anymore.